getgauge/docs.gauge.org/getting_started/running-a-specification.rst

 .. meta::
-    :description: This is a quick overview of how to run a gauge project on different setups.
-It guides you through how to run a test project with gauge on different os, in different languages, and on different ides...
+    :description: A quick overview of how to run a Gauge project on different setups.
+It guides you through how to run a test project with Gauge on different os, in different languages, and on different ides...
     :keywords: run specification testing project vscode idea visualstudio automation

 .. role:: heading